Say hello to the perfect fried ice cream recipe. It’s crunchy on the outside, creamy inside, and oh-so-scrumptious in every bite.

 Can I Use a Different Flavor of Ice Cream?

-Think of this recipe as a mere guide to help you achieve fried ice cream success, but feel free to customize it as well.
+Think of this recipe as a guide to help you achieve fried ice cream success.
+But feel free to customize it as well.

-- Fresh berries will add a nice tart contrast to the sweet dessert.
+- Fresh berries.
+They’ll add a nice tart contrast to the sweet dessert.

-- Rainbow sprinkles will make this dessert even more appetizing to the kids and the kids at heart.
+- Rainbow sprinkles.
+These make this dessert even more appetizing to the kids and the kids at heart.

-- Chopped nuts will add an extra layer of crunch.
-Toast the nuts beforehand to bring out their flavor more.
+- Chopped nuts.
+Nuts add an extra layer of crunch.
+Toast them beforehand to bring out their flavor more.

-- Crushed candy is ideal for sweet tooths.
+- Crushed candy.
+Ideal for sweet tooths!
 I love how it adds another layer of both taste and texture to the dessert!

 Can I Make Fried Ice Cream in Advance?

-Prepare the ice cream balls as instructed, but leave the deep-frying until you’re ready to serve.
+You can absolutely make fried ice cream in advance!
+Prepare the ice cream balls as instructed.
+Simply leave the deep-frying until you’re ready to serve.